muximus3/OneAPI/README.md

 If you are using Azure APIs, you can find relevant information on the Azure resource dashboard.
 The API format typically follows this pattern: `https://{your_organization}.openai.azure.com/`.

-`api_type`: Currently supported values are "open_ai", "azure", or "claude".
+`api_type`: Currently supported values are "open_ai", "azure", or "anthropic".

 `api_version`: This field is optional.
 Azure provides several versions of APIs, such as "2023-03-15-preview".
 However, the OpenAI SDK always has a default value set for this field.
 Therefore, you should only specify a specific value if you want to use that particular version of APIs.